erkghlerngm44/aniffinity/docs/examples/index.rst

 .. note:: Don't use this if you're planning on calculating affinity again with one of
           the users you've specified when using this.

-          It's better to create an instance of the ``MALAffinity`` class with said user, and calculating affinity with the other user(s) that way.
+          It's better to create an instance of the :class:`.MALAffinity` class with said user, and calculating affinity with the other user(s) that way.

           That instance will hold said users' scores, so they won't have to be retrieved again.
 See the other examples.